SEND Information Report

 - What training is available to staff supporting pupils with SEND?

 - What Specialist services are available within, or accessible to the school?

 - How will the school support my child through transition?

 1.What provision is there for pupils with special educational needs?

 A child is defined as having SEN if he or she has a learning difficulty, which calls for a special educational provision, namely a provision different from or additional to that normally available to pupils of the same age.
 A learning difficulty means that the child has significantly greater difficulty in learning than the majority of children of the same age; or, that the child has a disability, which hinders them from making use of educational facilities from those generally provided by schools for children of the same age, within the same area.

-At Tor School we are able to cater for pupils from KS1-KS4.
+We also have a small Social Emotional Mental Health (SEMH) KS4 provision for those students in Key stage 4 who have Education Health and Care Plans (EHCP).
+This is through a Memorandum of Understanding with SEN panel.
 As an alternative provision (AP) we have the flexibility to work with pupils in a variety of ways that support and enable them to engage with school successfully.
-In addition to a pupil attending school in one of our 4 various provisions, we also have the capacity to deliver outreach teaching, working with pupils at home whilst supporting their progress back into school.
+In addition to a pupil attending school, we also have limited capacity to deliver outreach teaching and support for schools, working with pupils at home whilst supporting their progress back into school.

-As a fully inclusive school, Tor school provides education to those pupils for whom mainstream school is too great a challenge at that moment in time and/or have complex needs.
-We also work with pupils who have been out of education for a period of time to try and engage them so that they can once again attend school.
-As a result the school operates a personalised curriculum designed to cater for the pupil’s need that covers the 4 areas outlined below.
+As a fully inclusive school, we provide education to those pupils for whom mainstream school is too great a challenge at that moment in time and/or have complex needs.
+We also work with pupils who have been out of education for a period to try and engage them so that they can once again attend school.
+As a result, the school operates a personalised curriculum designed to cater for the pupil’s need that fall into the 4 general areas outlined below.
 Many of our pupils may have a broad spectrum of complex needs that fall across some or all of these areas.

 The Code of Practice (2015) provides an overview of the range of needs, which is divided into 4 broad areas.
 These areas are: